itsmeow/Spicetify-Canvas/README.md

 ```

 It means you forgot to install the Windows SDK debugging tools.
 Review the Prerequisites.

+This error can also occur if Visual Studio was not found on the PATH in the default location.
+You should install it in the default location, but there is an environment variable that lets you change it?
+I would just install it in the default spot.
+I would also recommend using VS Build Tools instead if this is the case.

 #### Hash does not appear to be a valid hash in this repo